Disclaimer From Helpful Colin

 This species has gills and as yet is not identified.
 As you can see below these have been kicked around.
 Maybe by a dog or someone who just wanted to turn a few over with their foot to look at the underside.

-I could see many more mushrooms coming through the ground over a wider area.
-They are all near two Silver Birch trees.
+I could see many more mushrooms coming through the ground over a wider area near two Silver Birch trees.
 The ground has now been damp for a couple of weeks after rain and showers following a long dry spell.

 Mushroom Update 24th October 2014